Savoury stuffed pancakes with meat sauce and cheese is a meal the whole family will enjoy.

 Yes, all the individual components freeze well (see Get Organised above).

 You can also freeze the assembled dish.
-Just wrap it in clingfilm and put it into a freezer bag.
+Just wrap it, still in the baking dish, in plastic wrap and put it into a freezer bag.
 It will keep for up to 6 months in the freezer.

-To cook from frozen just let it defrost in the fridge and then pop into a preheated oven (200C/400F) for 20 minutes.
+To bake, let it defrost in the fridge and then pop into a preheated oven (200C/400F) for 20 minutes until the cheese is melted and the dish is piping hot.

 - 2 large Eggs